-Our Audit Committee is currently comprised of Brett Herman (Chairman), Ken McCagherty and Jacob Roorda.
-All of the members of our audit committee are independent (as such term is defined in National Instrument 51 - 110 - Audit Committees) and financially literate.
-For more information concerning our Audit Committee please see our Annual Information Form dated April 10, 2019 which is available on our website and our SEDAR profile at www.sedar.com.
+Our Audit Committee is currently comprised of David Rain (Chairman), Dale Shwed and Gary Reaves.
+All members of our audit committee are independent (as such term is defined in National Instrument 51 - 110 - Audit Committees) and all members of the audit committee are financially literate.
+Mr. Rain is a Chartered Professional Accountant and has extensive experience as a chief financial officer and chief executive officer of public companies.
+Mr. Shwed has significant experience as a chief executive officer of public and private companies.
+Mr. Reaves is an experienced corporate finance professional and holds a B.B.A. from the University of Texas.
+For more information concerning our Audit Committee please see our Annual Information Form dated March 28, 2022 which is available on our SEDAR profile at www.sedar.com.